kchecker/coronium-game-server/README.md

 ## Docs

-You can find the latest docs by clicking [here](http://coronium.io/gs)
+You can find the archived docs by clicking [here](http://coronium.io/gs)

 ## Amazon EC2

 There are still 3 Amazon AMIs that you can launch with a pre-installed GS.
-These images will available indefinitely.
+These images will be available indefinitely.

 - [North America](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-624afb0a)
 - [South America](https://console.aws.amazon.com/ec2/v2/home?region=sa-east-1#LaunchInstanceWizard:ami=ami-f9b90ce4)